Hydrodynamics substantially affects induced structure formation in magnetic fluids

 Figure~\ref{fig:snapshotsLJ_100}(d) and (h) show the developed structures after a longer time.
 Comparing the two cases, we observe a crucial difference.
 With hydrodynamic couplings, branching, string-like structures have formed.
 Chains of particles are on average aligned along the external magnetic field.
 In the absence of hydrodynamic effects, the emerging aggregates are much more compact.
 They consist of multiple layers of hexagonally arranged particles.
 This is in line with previous observations of particle aggregation under attractive isotropic interactions~\cite{tanaka2000simulation,furukawa2010key,tanaka2006viscoelastic}.

 To further examine the structure formation, we introduce a chain-likeness parameter $\chi$.
-It quantifies the relative number of particles in a two-neighbor configuration, that is, in a chain, compared to more compact clusters where particles have a higher number of neighbors.
+It quantifies the relative number of particles in a two-neighbor configuration, that is, in slender chains of one particle in diameter, compared to more compact clusters where particles have a higher number of neighbors.
 We define $\chi$ via

 $N_j$ is the number of particles with $j$ neighbors in the system.
+Particles are counted as neighbors when the distance between their centers is smaller than a threshold value, set to $1.2\sigma$.
 A configuration of perfect, non-branching chains leads to $\chi = 1$, whereas completely separated particles lead to $\chi = 0$.
 Negative values indicate that more compact clusters have formed, where particles have on average more than two neighbors.
 Figure~\ref{fig:chainLikeness} shows the evolution of $\chi$ for three different area fractions of particles.
 In each case, we repeated the calculations starting from $12$ different initial configurations and averaged over the results.

 We first consider the small area fraction $\theta \approx 0.15$.
 Although slower in the absence of hydrodynamic couplings, both cases, ``wet'' and ``dry'', exhibit the formation of chain-like aggregates in the beginning, indicated by increasing $\chi$.
 After some time, $\chi$ decreases as a result of some of the chains combining into multiple-layer structures.
 Throughout, both the maximum and the average chain-likeness is significantly higher in the ``wet'' case under hydrodynamic coupling.